Duration & Fees

 - Daily housekeeping and laundry service

 What's not included

-- Email and telephone calls (charged at cost)
+- Email and telephone calls made during the placement (charged out at cost)

 Top Reasons to Join

 - Enjoy unique and unforgettable close encounters with magnificent African lions by caring for them, feeding them and cleaning their enclosures while getting to know their personalities.

 - Be part of the research team that study minute by minute the different behaviours of the Ngamo pride and see how they really function in the wild